mdsimon2/RPi-CamillaDSP/README.md

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/files.png" alt="files" width="600"/>

+#### Compact View

-There is a compact view that is great for changing volume or configurations from a smartphone or tablet.
+The Compact View is great for changing volume or configurations from a smartphone or tablet.
 It can be accessed by clicking the "Change to compact view" button just to the right of the CamillaDSP logo.

 If filters named "Bass" and "Treble" are created and applied, the sliders in this view can be used as bass / treble tone controls.
 Recommended parameters for bass and treble tone control are lowshelf, f=85 Hz, q=0.9 and highshelf, f=6500 Hz, q=0.7 respectively.